MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/mrsdeploy/putlocalfile.md

 ---

 # required metadata
-title: "putLocalFile function (mrsdeploy) | Microsoft Docs"
+title: "putLocalFile function (mrsdeploy) "
 description: " Uploads a file from the local machine and writes it to the working directory of the remote R session.
 This function is often used if a 'data' file needs to be accessed by a script running on the remote R session. "
 keywords: "(mrsdeploy), putLocalFile"
 author: "heidisteen"